 Want to know what’s available in your sector?
 Start here…

 This piece was first posted in July, 2020.
 However, the pandemic has dragged on and with it the devastating impacts on the lives and livelihoods of many of those in the creative industries.
-We’re still very much in the grip of coronavirus, financial help for UK creatives appears to be drying up and there are some concerning stats floating around.
-However, there are still schemes and support options available.
+This is now the

 Here I’ve rounded-up some of the key resources by sector.
 This list will likely be updated, so if you feel I’ve missed anything useful or important, please drop me an email on email@example.com.